apostrophecms/apostrophe-documentation/modules/apostrophe-schemas/browser-apostrophe-schemas.md

 ### enhanceSelectiveWithSlugs(*$field*)

 ### newInstance(*schema*)
+Return a new object with all default settings defined in the schema
 ### enableTags(*$el*, *tags*, *field*)
 Enable autocomplete of tags.
 Expects the fieldset element (not the input element) and an array of existing tags already